ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 timelimit: 600
 enhanced_loading: false
 ---
 So far, we've been using ES|QL to parse our proxy logs at query time.
 While incredibly powerful for quick analysis, we can do even more with our logs if we parse them at ingest-time.
 Notably, this is a pretty typical workflow with Elastic: start parsing your logs on-demand with ES|QL and when you find a consistent pattern which you believe will be of greater value if always parsed, move to ingest-time parsing.
-This, as you will see, unlocks another set of power Elastic log analytics.
+This, as you will see, unlocks another set of powerful Elastic log analytics.

+# Parsing with Streams

 We will be working with the Elastic Streams interface which makes it easy to setup log parsing pipelines.